 Samantha is a teenage homeschooler from Indiana, USA.
 Samantha is interested in WWII history, Israel, and politics.
 Her specialties are words, frugality, homeschooling, and procrastination.
-When not writing on her site, Le Chaim on the Right, Samantha spends her time reading, trying to speak Hebrew, and wasting time on Pinterest.
-Connect with Samantha on Facebook ~ Twitter ~ Pinterest ~ Google+
+When not writing on her site, Creative, Clever and Classy, Samantha spends her time reading, trying to speak Hebrew, and wasting time on Pinterest.
+Connect with Samantha on Facebook and Twitter!

 Misty is a Daughter of THE King, Native Texas girl, Navy brat at heart, loving Fisherman’s wife, blessed homeschooling mother of 2, founder of Year Round Homeschooling and author of Beautiful Ashes.
 She is passionate about being real through every stage of life and encouraging homeschool moms throughout their homeschool journey.
 Her heart is full of ideas and passions, but the hours in her day never multiply to get it all done.
 Misty enjoys reading, music and photography in her spare time.
 You can find her on Facebook, Twitter and Pinterest.

 Michelle has been married to her best friend for almost 17 years.
 She is also a homeschool mom to her two wonderful (and tall) sons.
 Michelle is a Christian, a fan of simple living, and a lover of chocolate.
 She loves her spicy Chai tea in the morning and she has a hard time staying out of the snacks at night.
 You can find her blogging at www.homeschool-your-boys.com .
 Her mission is to encourage and inspire parents as they homeschool their boys.
 Connect with Michelle ~ Facebook ~ Twitter ~ Pinterest ~ Google+.